tkhobbes43/my-work-day-scheduler/README.md

 # My-Work-Day-Scheduler

 I want to create a simple calendar application that allows a user to save events for each hour of the day.
-This app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery.
+This app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery and Moment.js.
+The started code also includes Bootstrap, Fontawesome, and Google Fonts.
+This is app is a great example because it combines a combination of almost everything we have learned so far in class.

 ## Acceptance Criteria